bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 <!-- theme:  -->

 ### Note
->  Although a widget template can have multiple versions, there can only be one active version at a time.
+>  Although a widget template can have multiple versions; there can only be one active version at a time.
 This setup means that a template can have multiple `version_uuid`’s associated with it, but it cannot have more than one `current_version_uuid`.

 </div>
 </div>